Core Concepts

 Introduction to Krypton

-Ten Interesting Facts About Krypton
+Ten Interesting Facts about Krypton

 - Kr is commonly used as a commercial filling gas for energy-saving fluorescent lights.